radiantearth/stac-spec/extensions/scientific/README.md

-# Scientific Extension Specification
+# Scientific Citation Extension Specification

-- **Title: Scientific**
+- **Title: Scientific Citation**
 - **Identifier: scientific**
 - **Field Name Prefix: sci**
 - **Scope: Item, Collection**
 - **Extension [Maturity Classification](../README.md#extension-maturity): Proposal**
 - **Owner**: @m-mohr

-Scientific metadata is considered to be data that indicate from which publication a data originates and how the data itself should be cited or referenced.
+This extension adds the ability to indicate from which publication data originates and how the data itself should be cited or referenced.
 Overall, it helps to increase reproducibility and citability.

 Human-readable references and [DOIs](https://www.doi.org/) can be used in this extension.
 DOIs are